cypress-io/cypress-documentation/content/api/commands/session.md

 ### Modifying session data before caching

-If you don't want to cache all session data (cookies, `localStorage` and `sessionStorage`), you can modify session data as-necessary in `setup`.
+If you want to change which session data is cached, you can modify cookies, `localStorage`, `sessionStorage` as-necessary in `setup`.

 ```javascript
 cy.session('user', () => {